jeroenooms/opencpu-pages/_posts/2014-07-24-paging-with-jsonlite.md

 ## A bidirectional mapping

 One of the main strenghts of `jsonlite` is that it implements a bidirectional [mapping](http://arxiv.org/abs/1403.2805) between data frames and `JSON`.
-Thereby it converts nested `JSON` records, as they often appear on the web, immediately into the appropriate R data structure.
-For example, if a journalist wants to grab some data from the ProPublica API, she can use something like:
+Thereby it can convert nested collections of `JSON` records, as they often appear on the web, immediately into the appropriate R structures, without complicated manual data munging by the user.
+For example, if a journalist wants to grab some data from ProPublica, she can simply use something like:

 {% highlight r %}
 library(jsonlite)